 Soob(ຊຸບ) is a kind of Lao stew or braised salad.
 It is fairly simple to make and uses fresh, seasonal vegetables and generous herbs.
 Bok choy and other leafy greens are commonly used; the main ingredient in this variation is long bean, also used commonly.
 Sesame is an essential flavor, while lime and mint are vibrant accents.

-Another dish with sesame flavor is Vietnamese banana blossom salad (nộm hoa chuối).
+Another flavorful dish often including sesame is Vietnamese banana blossom salad (nộm hoa chuối).

 1 clove garlic